 Mowi is at the forefront of technological advances transforming aquaculture industry practices.
 However, one company alone cannot solve all sustainability challenges.
 Mowi is engaged with multiple stakeholders to promote open and honest dialogue and ensure the constant improvement of regulations and environmentally and socially responsible practices.

-Reduce, Reuse, Recycle: Managing plastic The increasing prevalence of microplastics in our environment has frequented news stories and headlines throughout 2018.
+The increasing prevalence of microplastics in our environment has frequented news stories and headlines throughout 2018.
 What are microplastics?
 Microplastics, which by definition are under 5 mm in their longest dimension, are turning up in a wide spectrum of products across the entire food chain.
 Researchers have detected them in foodstuffs such as bottled water,

 Leading the Blue Revolution is not a responsibility to take lightly.
 As the world population continues to grow, so does the demand for healthy food.
 With our oceans unable to naturally supply today’s needs, we have in a relatively short period of time, successfully supplemented hunting with farming.
 With aquaculture now providing more fish and